dhruvja/arweave-fetch/README.md

 Multithreading is used to speed up the transaction by the number of threads specified.
 More the threads, the faster the data would be fetched.
-With multithreading, parallel processing can be achieved.
+With multithreading, parallel processing is achieved.